Opinion

 Who’s afraid of an election audit?

-If the ECI cares to redeem its reputation for neutrality, Haryana election results offer golden opportunity for a transparent audit
+If the ECI cares to redeem its reputation for neutrality, allowing a transparent audit of the Haryana results will go a long way

 Haryana assembly election: Vote counting in Rohtak, 8 October